Flowers on the Windshield

 Actually, though I said there was little contention, the logistics were actually a bit stressful.
-At that time in the late 60s the American divorce laws were being liberalized, and there was a chance that soon the Mexican divorce I was planning on might no longer be recognized in the States.
+It was the late 60s and the American divorce laws were being liberalized, and there was a chance that soon the Mexican divorce I was planning on might no longer be recognized in the States.
 But after some scrambling to get a timely flight to Juarez, I got down there and the dirty deed was done.

 And so for old time’s sake we gave it another try.
 But we kept running up against those irreconcilable differences, and eventually we said our last goodbye, and with one last kiss we parted.

 But all those flowers on my windshield were really rather sweet, don’t you think?